Jane Whorwood: Royalist Spy

 It is unlikely that Jane’s activities were ever fully known by Parliament.
 She had a brief spell in prison when her embezzlement of Parliamentary funds was discovered in 1651, but was released when her mother repaid the money.

-Jane was 39 and her marriage had been strained since the war: Brome was openly living with Kate Allen, a baker’s daughter from Oxford, elevated from servant at Holton Park to its mistress, in place of Jane.
-Throughout the 1650s, Brome was violent, on one occasion beating Jane so violently that she was taken to Oxford for treatment and refuge.
+Jane was 39 and her marriage had been strained since the war.
+Brome was openly living with Kate Allen, a baker’s daughter from Oxford, elevated from servant at Holton Park to its mistress in place of Jane.
+Throughout the 1650s Brome was violent, on one occasion beating Jane so violently that she was taken to Oxford for treatment and refuge.
 There followed almost 30 years of litigation.
 Brome was repeatedly censured and instructed to pay Jane alimony of £300 per year.
 He consistently avoided doing so and in 1657 wrote ‘If she were dying and a halfpenny would save her, I would not give a halfpenny.’

 At the Restoration of Charles II in 1660, Jane’s services to the new king’s father did not receive due recognition, which is strange.
 Men were usually rewarded with government posts and monopolies, from which they would prosper; women might be gifted precious jewellery or money.
-It is probable that Jane was not among the many that petitioned the king for position and reward.
+It is probable that Jane was not among the many who petitioned the king for position and reward.
 Her co-conspirators on the Isle of Wight, Henry Firebrace and Silius Titus, were handsomely rewarded.

 On Brome’s death in 1684, Jane was not in his will, though their daughter Diana and her husband had Holton Park for their lifetimes.
 Jane died a few months later at Holton in 1684, aged 72.
 She was in a state of ‘genteel poverty’ with modest personal possessions valued at £40 – about £4,500 in modern terms.